What is a Mammogram?

 Breast Ultrasound: This can be done to look at an area of concern in the breast, or often is ordered in supplement to a call back mammography exam.
 Ultrasound is another way to look at the breast tissue, and very useful in women with dense breast tissue.

 Insurance Note: These additional images will be considered diagnostic exams and not part of your screening mammogram.
 If there are any concerns about whether or not your insurance will cover a diagnostic study you should call your insurance company.
-Please feel free to call Patient Financial Services at 371-4392 or Theresa Lever, Patient Navigator, at 225-5449 if you have any concerns about paying for these exams.
+Please feel free to call Patient Financial Services at 371-4392 or Diane Jones, Patient Navigator, at 225-5449 if you have any concerns about paying for these exams.